siddthesquid/knowledge/computer-languages/programming/cpp/README.md

 2. install dependencies (ideally through `make install`),
 3. and run `make build` or `make test` to build and test the project

 without any friction.
-Once a repository set up like that, developers can feel more confident about making changes and spend more time on business logic rather than build logistics.
+Once a repository is set up like that, developers can feel more confident about making changes and spend more time on business logic rather than build logistics.

+Once a developer is done with a task, f

+Unfortunately, our build files may look ugly trying to get here.
+However, this type of setup only needs to be done once per package at the beginning without too many future changes over the packages' lives.
+In fact, once the boilerplate for one package is done, it can be reused for other like projects.
+There are not even too many variations to boilerplates we can have, so this goal is the easiest to acheive.

 ## Goal 3: Ensure Solid Customer Service

+Products are always built to be used by someone, who we call the "customer" or the "client".
+Customers may find problems in the product (or hopefully they only have suggestions for improvements) and we need to make sure our system does not make it hard to

 ## Goal 4: Prove the Performance and Security

-Because we are using C++ for performance, we should be able to p
+We could probably build more applications quicker with other languages.
+However, C++ is advertised as being one of the best languages if you want fine-grained control over your performance.
+We can justify our decision to spend more money on more human-hours

 ## Goal 5: Convince Ourselves this System Works

+Turns out computers aren't so complicated.
+If we can get a basic understanding of computer, operating system, program, and compiler primitives and how C++ code eventually maps to those primitives, we will be better equipped to answer questions like

+- Why does this code run faster than that code?
+- What type of data races can I expect?

+On that note, our final goal is to demistify the path from a C++ program to it being actually executed on hardware.

 This guide is super-opinionated on how to develop C++, but it highly values

 - long-term, large-scale, multi-person projects
 - mastery of latest/modern features
 - few, simple, and composable design patterns
+- safe code / miminal "undefined behavior" sections
 - code readability over minor performance gains
 - but still minimal performance compromises
+- explicitness over ambiguity
 - whole project / link-time optimizations
 - modular/monorepo codebases with standardized workflows across projects
-- minimal external dependencies
+- minimal third-party dependencies
 - minimal developer configuration
 - first-class developer tooling and support
 - developer OS priority: Linux > MacOS > Windows